fflewddur/tophat/README.md

 - Ubuntu 22.04 LTS

 ## Contributing and dev notes

+Contributions to improve TopHat are welcome!
+To avoid duplicate work, check [the issue tracker](https://github.com/fflewddur/tophat/issues) first.
+If an issue doesn't already exist for your idea, please create one.

 To view logged output, use the command `journalctl -f -o cat /usr/bin/gnome-shell`.